X-Arcade

 X-Arcade is a brand of arcade-style video game controllers and arcade cabinets manufactured by XGaming, Inc. The original X-Arcade controller, a two-player model was released for PC and Linux in 2001.
-Adapters for video game consoles such as the PlayStation, Xbox 360, Xbox, Wii, Nintendo GameCube, and Sega Dreamcast, for USB interfaces were subsequently released.
-The game controls recreate the controls of traditional arcade games, with the objective of offering the same feel.
+Adapters for video game consoles such as the PlayStation, Xbox 360, Xbox, Wii, GameCube, and Dreamcast, for USB interfaces were subsequently released.
+The game controls recreate the controls of traditional arcade games.

 X-Arcade manufactures USB arcade controllers compatible with Windows, Mac, Linux, PlayStation 2, and Xbox 360, as well as a variety of other controller adapters.
 X-Arcade controllers require no drivers to function.
-X-Arcade also manufactures complete, stand-up arcade machines and cabinets that mimic actual arcade games, but with the X-Arcade artwork that can be replaced with custom cabinet artwork and marquees.
-X-Arcade machines use the highly popular MAME emulator to play arcade ROM images, but any arcade emulator can be used if the machine is fitted with any computer with a compatible operating system.
-Emulation provides a virtually arcade-perfect gameplay experience, given the ROM files are fully compatible with the emulator, which may not always be the case.
-Purchasing a complete X-Arcade machine comes with the cabinet, monitor, and X-Arcade Joystick pre-assembled, as well as over 200 Arcade games pre-installed free with purchase.
+X-Arcade produces stand-up arcade machines and cabinets, which use X-Arcade branding by default.
+Custom artwork and marquees can be applied.
+The machines are compatible with emulators such as MAME and can run arcade ROMs when connected to a suitable computer and operating system.
+Complete machines typically include a cabinet, monitor, and X-Arcade joystick pre-assembled.
+Some systems include pre-installed games, depending on the configuration.

-Games available with the system include Space Invaders, Galaxian, Scramble, Defender, Zaxxon, Pac-Man, Kung-Fu Master, Mortal Kombat II, Mortal Kombat 3, Street Fighter, Ninja Gaiden, Marble Madness, and Missile Command.
-More games can be added at any time.
+Some included titles may consist of classic arcade games such as Space Invaders, Galaxian, Scramble, Defender, Zaxxon, Pac-Man, Kung-Fu Master, Mortal Kombat II, Mortal Kombat 3, Street Fighter, Ninja Gaiden, Marble Madness, and Missile Command.
+Additional games can be added by the user, depending on emulator and ROM compatibility.